What is trend analysis?

 Uses of trend analysis in surveys

-Researchers and businesses run a trend analysis in most cases for the following:
+Researchers and businesses run a trend analysis report after data collection for the following:

 - To understand consumer behavior: Based on historical data, it helps companies understand what the consumers need and what gets outrightly rejected.
 It helps them make timely changes in the products and then push it out in the market.
-E.g., It helps identify and target customers and make informed decisions in a bear market situation.
+For instance, it helps identify and target customers and make informed decisions in a bear market situation.

 - To understand the cost drivers: Businesses need to study the financial aspects of their business like the stock price and cost drivers affecting their products or services over time periods.
 They need to innovate and come up with the best possible products at a lower price than their competitors.
-Analyzing the trend helps identify these drivers.
+Analyzing the trend over a period of time helps identify these drivers.
 Trend analysis is a handy tool to gauge the profit for an investor.

 Advantages of analyzing trends in survey data